+Supporting people through times of suffering has always been my calling.
 For more than a decade, I worked as a psychotherapist, entrusted with the sacred work of sitting alongside people in the depths of human experience.
 Together we navigated the profound weight of grief, the upheaval of divorce, the complexities of parenting, the challenges of illness, and the intricate dynamics of relationships.
 Again and again, I witnessed how powerful it can be when someone is given the space to tell the truth about what they are carrying.

 Over time, one theme kept emerging in my work: loss.

-Loss shows up in many forms—the death of someone we love, the end of a marriage, children leaving home, a changing body, or a life that looks different than we once imagined.
+Loss shows up in many forms, the death of someone we love, the end of a marriage, children leaving home, a changing body, or a life that looks different than we once imagined.
 In midlife especially, these transitions can feel both disorienting and profound.

 Today, I work as a coach, supporting women who are navigating grief, life transitions, and the many forms that loss can take.
 My work is informed by more than a decade of clinical experience, but coaching allows us to engage in a different kind of conversation-one that focuses on reflection, growth, and making meaning from life’s most difficult experiences.